AndreWohnsland/CocktailBerry/docs/setup.md

 - **bavaria**: The somewhat light mode of the app.
 Blue, Black and White as main colors.
 - **berry**: Pink mixed with dark blue and dark background.
 - **alien**: Different shades of green and dark background.
+- **custom**: Starts by the default theme, but you can set each color to your liking.

 ## Calibration of the Pumps